Capacity: 5,106 (Seats 2,240)

 With ex-Manchester United players; Gary Neville, Phil Neville, Paul Scholes, Nicky Butt and Ryan Giggs taking a shareholding in the Club, then over the last few years, Salford City's media profile has risen accordingly and so has the Club on the field, with three league promotions in four seasons.
 The ambitious owners have targeted the Club with achieving Football League status by 2020.
 A BBC documentary about the Club called; 'The Class of 92 - Out Of Their League' further shone the media spotlight on the Club.
 So if you can keep eyes on the football rather than trying to 'Celeb spot' in the crowd, then you will be doing well!

 There is currently no clubhouse at the ground (although a new one is being planned).
-Instead, the Club have put in place some refreshment units behind the stands which serve alcohol, including a craft beer outlet run by the Seven Bro7hers Brewery in Salford.
-However, these are only made available to home fans, with no alcohol on sale to away supporters.
-Although the Peninsula Stadium is situated in a largely residential area, there are no pubs within easy walking distance of Moor Lane.
+Instead, the Club have put in place some refreshment units behind the stands (including the away end) which serve alcohol as well as food.
+Although the Peninsula Stadium is situated in a largely residential area, there are surprisingly no pubs close by.

 Moor Lane is located just over two miles away from Junction 17 of the M60.
 The ground is not located in Salford itself, but in the nearby area of Kersal.